• HOME

 Finishing Touches

 You might be bothered by the tape showing at the bottom.
-If you are having a lot of things like flatware and glassware on the table, the stems won’t be noticeable.
+If you have a lot of things like flatware and glassware on the table, the stems won’t be noticeable.

 However, we do understand that you might not want the tape to be visible at all.
 And not to worry!